- عربي

 As part of the Think20 (T20) meeting, held in Rio de Janeiro in the first week of October 2024, Asuntos del Sur (Argentina), E+ Energy Transition Institution (Brazil), and the International Development Research Centre (Canada) organized a side event titled “Global Perspectives on the (Missing) Human Rights Component of a Just Climate Transition”.
 The T20, composed of think tanks and research centers from member and guest countries, is a Group of 20 (G20) engagement group that promotes collaboration to generate and propose evidence-based solutions and policy recommendations for current and future global challenges including international financial and economic stability, climate change, and sustainable development.

 The Beirut-based The Policy Initiative (TPI) team was unable to join the T20 side event, neither in person nor virtually, due to Israeli military escalation in Lebanon.
 This latest episode of violence began on October 8, 2023, when Hezbollah—a Lebanese Shia Muslim political party and armed resistance group that emerged following the Israeli invasion of Lebanon in 1982 —launched three missiles on Israeli-occupied Shebaa’ farms in support of the Palestinian nationalist cause amid the Israel-Hamas war in Gaza, which began on October 7, 2023.
 Israeli military operations in Lebanon, as in Gaza, have continued to ramp up in an excessive retaliation to Hezbollah’s commitment to maintaining a “pressure front” in support of the Palestinians.
-On October 14, 2024, Lebanese Ministry of Health reported that 2,309 people have been killed and 10,782 wounded since the beginning of the Israeli aggression on the country.1 Moreover, Lebanese authorities estimate that nearly 1.2 million displaced by Israeli offensive action,2 with tens of thousands of families left without access to basic services and more than 52,000 residential and non-residential units destroyed.3 Most casualties have occurred in the last three weeks, during which the highest waves of displacement were also recorded, with over 1 million people fleeing Israeli air strikes amid fears of invasion.4 In Gaza, Israel’s ongoing ground and air raids have killed at least 42,227 people and injured more than 98,464 since October 7, 2023, mostly women and children.5 An estimated 1.9 million Palestinians (around 90 per cent of Gaza population) are now displaced.6
+On October 14, 2024, Lebanese Ministry of Health reported that 2,309 people have been killed and 10,782 wounded since the beginning of the Israeli aggression on the country.1 Moreover, Lebanese authorities estimate that nearly 1.2 million have been displaced by Israeli offensive action,2 with tens of thousands of families left without access to basic services and more than 52,000 residential and non-residential units destroyed.3 Most casualties have occurred in the last three weeks, during which the highest waves of displacement were also recorded, with over 1 million people fleeing Israeli air strikes amid fears of invasion.4 In Gaza, Israel’s ongoing ground and air raids have killed at least 42,227 people and injured more than 98,464 since October 7, 2023, mostly women and children.5 An estimated 1.9 million Palestinians (around 90 per cent of Gaza population) are now displaced.6

-What does the war in Gaza and Lebanon have to do with the global mobilization to combat climate change, aspirations for a just transition, and the Rio G20 summit that will be held this year in Rio de Janeiro from November 18 to 19?
+What does the war in Gaza and Lebanon have to do with the global mobilization to combat climate change, aspirations for a just transition, and the G20 summit that will be held this year in Rio de Janeiro from November 18 to 19?
 Here, we highlight four essential points to consider in discussions about the (missing) human rights dimension of the transition, as well as the T20 recommendations to the G20.

 First, one cannot talk about climate justice, let alone social and environmental justice, in the context of widespread violence and multiple ongoing armed conflicts around the world.7 Military emissions—a “taboo topic” in international climate negotiations8—are estimated to constitute more than 5.5 percent of global greenhouse gas emissions, excluding emissions from direct combat operations.9 The G20 nations—the world’s largest economies—are responsible for 87 percent of global military spending, currently exceeding USD 2 trillion a year.10 Alone, the United States has spent a record USD 17.9 billion in military aid to Israel since the war in Gaza began a year ago.
 This figure may not even represent the full extent of aid.11 Moreover, Great Britain, France, Germany, and other European countries are providing military assistance to Israel, often within legal and diplomatic frameworks, including the supply of parts that could be used in Israel’s domestic production of weapons.12